CryptechTest/minetest_doc_items/API.md

 #### Template texts
-For your convenience, a few template texts are provided for common texts to avoid redundancy and to increase consistency for somple things.
-You can use these as values in the setter functions.
-For more complex items, you should of course write your own texts instead.
+For your convenience, a few template texts are provided for common texts to avoid redundancy and to increase consistency for simple things.
 Read `init.lua` to see the actual texts.

 ##### Long description
 * `doc.sub.items.temp.build`: For building blocks like the brick block in Minetest Game